The Sea (2025 film)

 The Sea (البحر; הים) is a 2025 Israeli drama film written and directed by Shai Carmeli-Pollak.
 Starring Muhammad Gazawi as Khaled, it follows a 12-year-old Palestinian boy who tries to reach the Mediterranean Sea for the first time in his life.

 The film had its world premiere at the Jerusalem Film Festival on 21 July 2025.
-It won five Ophir Awards, including Best Film at the 2025 ceremony, and was selected as the Israeli entry for the Best International Feature Film at the 98th Academy Awards.
+It won five Ophir Awards, including Best Film at the 2025 ceremony, and was selected as the Israeli entry for the Best International Feature Film at the 98th Academy Awards, but it was not nominated.

 Synopsis

-Khaled, a 12-year-old boy from a Palestinian village, is thrilled to join a school trip to see the sea for the first time.
+Khaled, a 12-year-old boy from Ramallah, is thrilled to join a school trip to see the sea for the first time.
 However, at an Israeli military checkpoint, soldiers declare his travel permit invalid and send him back, while his classmates continue on.
 Determined and heartbroken, Khaled sets out alone to reach the sea, despite not knowing the way or speaking Hebrew.
 His father, Ribhi, an undocumented laborer working in Israel, abandons his job and risks arrest to search for his missing son.